garrettwrong/cuTWED/README.md

 ### Building

 Building has two stages.
 First the CUDA C library is built.
-It can be peranently installed to your system, or just add the path to your `libcuTWED.so` simply added to your `LD_LIBRARY_PATH` (either temorarily or in your `.bashrc` etc).
+It can be permanently installed to your system, or just append the path to  `libcuTWED.so` onto your `LD_LIBRARY_PATH`.
+That can be either temorarily or in your `.bashrc` etc.

 If you would like the python bindings, I have (with great pain) formed a pip installable package for the bindings.